Scottish independence: 1979 First devolution referendum

 The Labour Party, led by Harold Wilson, won the October 1974 general election with the very narrow majority of only three seats.
 Following their election to Parliament, the SNP MPs pressed for the creation of a Scottish Assembly: a viewpoint which was given added credibility by the conclusions of the Kilbrandon Commission.
 However, opponents demanded that a referendum be held on the issue.
 Although the Labour Party and the Scottish National Party both officially supported devolution, support was split in both parties.
 Labour was divided between those who favoured devolution and those who wanted to maintain a full central Westminster government.
 In the SNP, there was division between those who saw devolution as a stepping stone to independence and those who feared it might detract from that ultimate goal.
 The resignation of Harold Wilson from office in 1976 brought James Callaghan to power, but his small majority was eroded by several by-election losses, and the government became increasingly unpopular.
 Deals were made with the SNP and Plaid Cymru to hold referendums on devolution in exchange for their support, helping to prolong the government's life.

 The result of the referendum in Scotland was a narrow majority in favour of devolution (52% to 48%), but a condition of the referendum was that 40% of the total electorate should vote in favour in order to make it valid.
 But the turnout was only 63.6%, so only 32.9% of the electorate voted "Yes".
 The Scotland Act 1978 was consequently repealed in March 1979 by a vote of 301–206 in Parliament.
 In the wake of the referendum, the supporters of the bill conducted a protest campaign under the slogan "Scotland said yes".
-They argued that the 40% rule was undemocratic and that the referendum results justified the establishment of the assembly.
+They said that the 40% rule was undemocratic and that the referendum results justified the establishment of the assembly.
 Campaigners for a "No" vote countered that voters had been told before the referendum that failing to vote was as good as a "No".
 It was therefore incorrect to conclude that the relatively low turnout was entirely due to voter apathy.